-Library Director Youth Services Director Patron Services Manager Adult Program Coordinator Cataloger Tech Services Patron Services Youth Services Assistant
+Library Director Youth Services Director Circulation Manager Adult Program Coordinator Bookkeeper Cataloger Tech Services Outreach Coordinator (homebound) Circulation Associate Youth Services Assistant Seasonal Assistant Page

 (Refer to Job Descriptions).
 The minimum work week for a full-time employee is 38 hours.
 The position of Library Director is salaried, and that salary is set by the Board of Trustees.
 Salaried positions are exempt from both compensatory time and overtime policies.